China tells Spain to prevent Tibet-related lawsuits

 “The Tibet issue is a core interest for China and the feelings of the people, and is extremely sensitive,” he told a daily news briefing.

-He said China hoped Spain would “not send a wrong message to Tibetan separatist forces”, take steps “not to allow Spanish territory to be used for anti-China splittist activities” and “prevent such incidents from happening again”.
+He said China hoped Spain would “not send a wrong message to Tibetan separatist forces” and take steps “not to allow Spanish territory to be used for anti-China splittist activities” and to “prevent such incidents from happening again”.

 Communist Chinese troops took control of Tibet in 1950.
 China says it “peacefully liberated” the remote region that it says was mired in poverty, exploitation and economic stagnation.